Dudemanguy/libwavelet/README.md

 ```

 ## Usage
 libwavelet can be incorporated into your code in the usual way (i.e. `#include <wavelet.h>` and `gcc -lwavelet`).
 The [header](https://github.com/Dudemanguy911/libwavelet/blob/master/include/wavelet.h) shows available functions and brief descriptions.
-Note that if you opt to use `fft` or `ifft` directly, the length of the array must be a power of two (else the computation will never end).
-The `wavelet_transform` function will pad zeros for you.
+All `fft`, `ifft`, and `wavelet_transform` functions require the length of the array to be exactly equal to a power of two (or else an error is shown).

-Consider creating a Morlet transform with a bandwidth of 10 and a central frequency of 5 hz from a signal sampled at 2000 hz.
-First, create a `double complex` array, `z` (the imaginary part can be all zeros) that contains your signal.
+Consider creating a 1 dimensional Morlet transform with a bandwidth of 10 and a central frequency of 5 hz from a signal sampled at 2000 hz.
+First, create a double complex array, `z` (the imaginary part can be all zeros) that contains your signal.
+Then create a double array, `time`,  containing the time values of the signal.
 ```
 struct wavelet wave = init_wavelet("morlet", 10, 5, 2000);
-wavelet_transform(wave, z, k);
+double complex *mother = wavelet_mother1(wave, time);
+double complex *transform = wavelet_transform1(wave, mother, z);
 ```
-The transformed wavelet is stored in the `wave.transform` struct member.
+Note that `wavelet_transform1` and `wavelet_transform2` will work with your own custom mother wavelet array.

 ## License
 GPLv2 or later.